Scary news out of New York City this morning: A cyclist in Brooklyn's

 of their cars, or hit by vehicles making right or left turns.

-If you are involved in an accident, a lawyer can help you consider your
+If you are involved in an collision, a lawyer can help you consider your

 next steps.
 In fact,